aknierim/TikZ_assortment/README.md

 ## Contents

-* `BA_Pipeline` - A graphical representation of my Bachelor's thesis data pipeline.
+* `BA_Pipeline` - A graphical representation of my bachelor's thesis data pipeline.
 Can be adapted for other purposes (i.e. anytime you need a flow chart of some sort).

 * `Cherenkov_Radiation` - A graphical representation of the Cherenkov radiation emitted by a particle traveling faster than the speed of light in a medium.